Generic selectors

 In modern times, people think of biblical Law as being separate from secular law so that the term evil has taken on a “moral” implication rather than a legal one.
 It used to be that people thought evil applied only to biblical laws rather than the laws established by people.
 But even that has changed because most people today believe evil is only equated with “bad” people rather than the result of breaking any laws.
 They say, “That person is evil.”
 What most people mean is that a person has a lot of hatred and intentionally causes others to suffer.
 However, the Bible uses the term evil to describe the result of sin.

 In fact, there is a term for those who practice evil—they are wicked.
-It refers to anyone who loves to do evil, so it includes people and demons (2 Thessalonians 3:2; 1 John 2:3; et al).
+It refers to anyone who loves to do evil, so it includes people and demons (2 Thess.
+3:2; 1 John 2:3; et al).

-DEFINITION: Anyone who practices doing evil is wicked.
+DEFINITION: Anyone who practices doing evil is WICKED.

 What an Offense is NOT